A comparison of features and benefits of an open architecture platform vs. an off-the-shelf solution for Industrial Automation and IoT

 The OAS Platform offers flexible licensing.
 Whether you are an automation engineer, systems integrator, or software developer looking to use the platform as a component of your own products, OAS licensing can be adjusted to meet your needs.
 Licenses are based on the number and type of data sources being connected, not the number of clients connected.

 Your data is your data, so when the OAS platform moves data between source and destination, or when the data is stored in a database, it is always available in open formats.
 No proprietary tools are required, and no additional licenses are needed just to read or even move that data using other tools that you prefer.

 Every aspect of the server configuration can be automated using the various APIs that are exposed for .NET and REST clients.
 This means an OAS Platform can be programmatically configured and deployed, dramatically reducing costs for rolling out new installations when your organization or install base grows.

 Infinitely customizable using open development tools and APIs

 Access to the OAS APIs and development components is available using open tools and with popular development environments and languages.
 Desktop applications can be written in any .NET language using Visual Studio.
 Many visual components are provided for both WinForms and WPF for real time data access and control, as well as for Trend and Alarm visualization.
 Web application developers can use the Web HMI, Web Trend, and Web Alarm products to deploy web-based visualizations on any web platform and any web browser, desktop or mobile.
-And using the PCL components, native iOS and Android applications can be integrated into your solution.
+And using the .NET Core Components, native iOS and Android applications can be integrated into your solution.

 The UDC also exposes several APIs for automation and customization.
 Software developers are free to build their own user interfaces using completely custom code, or they can use the many tools and controls provided for desktop, web, and mobile applications.